Astragalomancy

 Astragalomancy, also known as cubomancy or astragyromancy, is a form of divination that uses dice specially marked with letters or numbers.
 Historically, as with dice games, the "dice" were usually knucklebones or other small bones of quadrupeds.
-Marked astragali (talus bones) of sheep and goats are common at Mediterranean and Near Eastern archaeological sites, particularly at funeral and religious locations.
-For example, marked astragali have been found near the altar of Aphrodite Ourania in Athens, Greece, suggesting astragalomancy was performed near the altar after about 500 BC.
+Marked astragali (talus bones) of sheep and goats are commonly found in Mediterranean and Near Eastern archaeological sites, particularly those that served as funerary and religious locations.
+For example, marked astragali have been found near the altar of Aphrodite Ourania in Athens, Greece, suggesting that astragalomancy was performed near the altar after about 500 BCE.

 The practice of contacting divine truth via random castings of dice or bones stretches back before recorded history.
-The Metropolitan Museum of Art displayed bone "dice" (hakata) used by the Shona people of southern Africa.
+The Metropolitan Museum of Art displayed bone "dice" (hakata) used by the Shona people of Southern Africa.

-They have been in use for thousands of years, and remain extant.

 Astragalomancy is often considered to be a branch of cleromancy.
 As a form of sortition, numbers are scrawled into the dice; the numbers are associated with letters, thus bearing on the questions of the diviner.
 The diviner then casts the dice, resulting in a random sequence of numbers.
-The diviner interprets this sequence according to certain rules – usually rules related to a religion (e.g. Tibetan Buddhism and the Mo system of cubomancy).
+The diviner interprets this sequence according to certain rules, usually related to a religion (e.g. Tibetan Buddhism and the Mo system of cubomancy).

 Another branch of cleromancy sometimes compared to astragalomancy is pessomancy (also known as psephomancy) – a type of divination which uses colored or marked pebbles rather than numbered dice.
 These pebbles are either thrown out of a bag after shuffling or drawn from the bag at random.
 The interpretation of the colors or symbols relate to issues such as health, communications, success, and travel.